pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/team-access-tokens.md

 ## Permissions/Authorization

-Team Access Tokens behave like a team member with the [stack permissions](https://www.pulumi.com/docs/intro/pulumi-service/projects-and-stacks/#stack-permissions) granted by that team.
-They do not grant any privileges to view the Pulumi Service UI, or to create additional tokens of any type.
+Team Access Tokens behave like a team member with the [stack permissions](https://www.pulumi.com/docs/intro/pulumi-cloud/projects-and-stacks/#stack-permissions) granted by that team.
+They do not grant any privileges to view the Pulumi Cloud UI, or to create additional tokens of any type.
 See below for a full list of accessible APIs:

 ### API Access